TritonDataCenter/triton/docs/developer-guide/coal-post-setup-fabrics.md

 ### Summary

-In summary, all the commands to run are repeated here:
+In summary, all the commands to run are repeated here (with some updates to allow re-running this block):

 ```bash
 if [[ "$(sdc-napi /nic_tags | json -H -c 'this.name==="sdc_underlay"')" == "[]" ]]; then